Apple Cider Vinegar

 Do not practice when pregnant or breastfeeding.

-Patients on diabetes medicine should monitor blood sugar levels.
+Patients on diabetes medicine should monitor their blood sugar levels.

 Caution if on digoxin, insulin, or diuretics, it may drop potassium levels.

-Apple cider vinegar is very acidic and can excessively harm tooth enamel and the esophagus.
+Apple cider vinegar is highly acidic and can cause excessive damage to tooth enamel and the esophagus.